 A second occurrence of plagiarism is a more serious academic offense and is not attributed to naiveté, ignorance of guidelines, or a misunderstanding of what constitutes acceptable scholarship at Logan University.
-Because
+Because remediation has already occurred, it can be assumed the student either intentionally plagiarized or has not attended to learning proper use of sources.

-The sanction for a second plagiarism offense is, but is not limited, to:
+The sanction for a second plagiarism offense at Logan University may be, but is not limited, to:

-➤ A grade of F in the course in which the second offence occurred
+A grade of F in the course in which the second offence occurred